Faith in Everyone to Shine Brightly

 When supporting your child with reading and phonics, please remember to...

-Maths methods and strategies taught in school today are different from those that many parents learnt when they were at school.
+This term we will be counting forwards and backwards as well as reading and writing numbers.
+We will also read, write and interpret mathematical statements involving addition, subtraction and equal signs.
+Methods and strategies taught in school today are different from those that many parents learnt when they were at school.
 This can cause confusion when parents are trying to support their child at home.
 In order to help, the document below shows the main methods taught (in specific year groups) for addition, subtraction, multiplication and division.
 Each child’s progress is different; however, most children will acquire the listed methods by the end of the school year.

 An overview of calculation strategies and methods - Key Stage 1